philipmendels/use-flexible-undo/stories/dependent-state/make-undoable-setter.md

 - a curried updater function C -> B -> B for the do/redo handler
 - a curried updater function C -> B -> B for the undo handler

 This may not be a one-size-fits-all solution.
-Feel free to write your solution, for example using lenses and other functional utilities.
+Feel free to write your own solution, for example using lenses and other functional utilities.

 ```typescript
 import React, { FC, useState } from 'react';